meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 Replace `MESHCLOUD_ACCOUNT_ID` with the dedicated meshcloud AWS account id where the `meshfed-service-user` lives.
 Replace `EXTERNAL_ID` accordingly as well.

+> For Enrollment with AWS Control Tower, the `MeshfedServiceRole` needs to have extra permissions to invoke the Account Factory.
+> This can be done by attaching an AWS managed policy named `AWSServiceCatalogEndUserFullAccess` to it.
+> More information on that can be found at this [AWS Guide](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/controlling_access.html#permissions-end-users-console).
+> To make use of these permissions, there must be an available launch path defined in AWS Service Catalog, as stated also in the [prerequisites](#aws-control-tower-integration).

 ### Automation Account Setup

 The automation account should contain a `MeshfedAutomationRole`.